 What is the Intel Core i9-9900K?

-In fact, Intel even suggests that the Intel Core i9-9900K is ‘the world’s best gaming desktop processor’.
+In fact, Intel even suggests the Intel Core i9-9900K is ‘the world’s best gaming desktop processor’.
 A bold claim, sure – but with a boost clock speed of 5GHz and the capability to overclock, such a suggestion doesn’t seem so far fetched.
-Plus, there are a stonking eight cores and 16 threads, giving the Intel 9th Gen i9 a sizeable performance boost compared with last year’s offerings.
+Plus, there are a stonking eight cores and 16 threads, giving the Intel 9th Gen i9 a sizable performance boost compared with last year’s offerings.

 Sadly, the the architecture still hasn’t been lavished with an upgrade.
 Intel’s been stuck with 14-nanometre design for four years now, and the Intel 9th Gen processors won’t be ending that rut.
 On the bright side, that means you get backwards compatibility with the old Z370 chipsets.
 Although to get the most out of the i9-9900K, you’ll really want to invest in a fully compatible Z390 motherboard instead.

 Also launching as part of the Intel 9th Gen processors are the i7-9700K and i5-9600K.
 Predictably, there’s not much difference between the three CPUs other than shifts in performance power.
 We haven’t got our hands on the 9th Gen i5 or i7 just yet, but will be sure to call them in for a review to discover the extent they differ from the i9 in performance.

 Related: Best Intel processor

 Intel 9th Gen CPUs – Technology, specifications and chipset

 The Intel 9th Gen processors don’t feature any major architecture changes since their predecessors, but have all seen a bump in performance.
 This is mainly thanks to the increase in cores and threads.

-With a boosted clock speed of 5GHz, the i9-9900K boasts the best boosted clock speeds of all the Intel Core CPUs, as well as extending its lead over the Ryzen 7 2700X by a sizeable margin.
+With a boosted clock speed of 5GHz, the i9-9900K boasts the best boosted clock speeds of all the Intel Core CPUs, as well as extending its lead over the Ryzen 7 2700X by a sizable margin.
+Even the new AMD Ryzen 9 3900X can’t quite with the i9-9900K’s clock speeds.

 Being overclockable means that, in theory, you can squeeze even more performance power out of the i9-9900K, just in case that 5GHz boosted speed wasn’t already enough.